rahul-deka/gupsup/README.md

 ## Security & Privacy

+- **End-to-end encryption** - Only clients with the same channel code and updated app can read your messages
 - **Channel isolation** - Only people with your code can join
 - **No message storage** - Everything is real-time only
 - **No accounts** - Completely anonymous